 |

-sinking my teeth into this book.
+am so excited about sinking my teeth into this book.

 I have been making some strong progress with my productions, and